a California Non-Profit 501(c)(3) Corporation – EIN 99-3474773

 We have a designated staff table in the dining hall.
 This is not meant to be elitist; meals are just the best time for us to have staff meetings.
 At lunch the instructors meet at the staff table.
 At dinner the teacher’s assistants do, and the instructors eat with everyone else.
 At breakfast there are no staff meetings, so you are welcome to sit with staff members wherever they’re sitting, including at the staff table.
 So the answer to this question is, yes for two of the three meals each day.

-First of all, your motive should be to help run the camp (as opposed to “getting in free”).
 Everyone at camp, staff and students alike, has time to have fun, but if you’re on staff it is hoped that you’re sincerely interested in doing what you can to help make the camp be all it can be for the students, and help the directors get the behind-the-scenes work done so that camp runs smoothly.
+In order to make the camp a positive experience for all campers, every volunteer should be comfortable with being an ambassador for camp and behaving in a helpful and professional manner while at camp, for example, helping campers find opportunities to play with people of similar interests.

 We need at least one person at each camp to help out with our Music & More program, which involves being musical and great with kids (aged preschool to pre-teen).

-Then there are certain skills that are definite pluses.
+Then there are certain skills outside of camp that can help us.
 For example, help is always needed with publicity.
-This involves knowing your way around the internet and being able to find where musicians are likely to discover links to the camp website; chatting it up on Facebook or other similar sites; contacting radio stations, newspapers, newsletters, music teachers, etc; helping make sure we have fliers at bluegrass and oldtime events, etc etc etc. If this is something you’d be good at and like to do, you would be a very valuable volunteer and since most of this work happens before camp, you wouldn’t be obligated to do as much work at the camp itself.
+This involves knowing your way around the internet and being able to find where musicians are likely to discover links to the camp website, chatting it up on social media, contacting radio stations, newspapers, newsletters, music teachers, etc. and helping make sure we have promo materials at bluegrass and oldtime events.
+If this is something you’d be good at and like to do, you would be a very valuable volunteer and since most of this work happens before camp, you wouldn’t be obligated to do as much work at the camp itself.

 Graphic artists also could provide valuable help, website managers and other people who are good with computers in general.